philabrams/DigitalBits/docs/fuzzing.md

   - Create a directory `fuzz-findings` for storing crash-producing inputs
   - Run `afl-fuzz` on `digitalbits-core fuzz`, using those corpus directories

+If `digitalbits-core fuzz` (or `afl-fuzz`) produces output such as 'Warning: AFL++ tools will need to set AFL_MAP_SIZE to 757616 to be able to run this instrumented program!', then you can set this environment variable to something sufficient, such as `export AFL_MAP_SIZE=786432`.

 You should get a nice old-school textmode TUI to monitor the fuzzer's progress;
 it might be partly hidden depending on the color scheme of your terminal, as it makes use of bold color highlighting.
 There are a lot of [interesting statistics][12] displayed here.

+When evaluating changes or posting a PR, include screenshots of the TUI after similar runtimes from before and after the changes.
+We've seen ~15% variability in metrics such as "total paths" after 10 minutes, so you should choose a time significantly longer than that.
+The [user guide][13] documents interpretation of the many metrics.
+At a minimum, we're interested
+in:

+- Exec speed
+- Total paths
+- Stability
+- Whether the TUI displays any metrics in red (indicating values it considers undesirable)

 While it runs, it will write new crashes to files in `fuzz-findings`; before pouncing on these as definite evidence of a flaw, you should confirm the crash